Codestian/INF1005/README.md

 Where the code for the Controller and Model resides.
 The `/app/lib` folder stores necessary code to start the server, no need to touch.

+`/database`

+Database table migrations are stored here.
+This is where you can configure columns and attributes.

 `/logs`

 Log files can be viewed from here to check where an error comes from during development.
+Actually not used.

 `/public`